 The stove/oven is an Origo 6000 and its used on boats.
 It uses alcohol as fuel so its safe to burn indoors with minimal ventilation and its free standing (no pipes or wires it just sits in the counter).
-The inspiration to get this stove/oven came from Sheila and Kai who are also building a tiny house and write at a blog called 2cycle2gether.
+The purchase was inspired by 2cycle2gether.

 We decided on a free standing radiant electric-oil heater.